1 A gentle answer turns away wrath,

 The theme continues in verse 17.
 Love and vegetables is better than the best choice food without love.
 Meal times are important for connection, for fellowship and to be together but what is on the table is not so important.
 We had a great curry last night but the baked potato the previous night was just as much a blessing.
 Who is at the table is way more important than what is on the table.

 The poor have more.
-I think Mother Theresa said something about the greatest malaise in this world is loneliness not poverty.
+I think Mother Theresa said something about the greatest malaise in this world is the emotional poverty of loneliness more than the physical poverty of scarcity.

 Verse 18 is about patience.
 Patience is powerful.
 We live in a world that almost applauds impatience and wanting it now, or wanting change now, or making something happen now.
 God is patient.
 Patience plays a huge part in bringing about change.
 A patient man can resolve a conflict in a way that a hot headed man has no power.
 I need to hold onto this as I am the go between in a very challenging situation between family members that struggle to be present with each other.